ocfl-archive/gocfl/docs/NNNN-direct-clean-path-layout.md

     3. Remove leading spaces, `-` and `~` / remove trailing spaces
     4. If part only contains periods, replace first period (`.`) with `replacementString`
     5. Remove part completely, if its length is 0
-    6. When length of part is larger than `maxFilenameLen` use fallback function and return
+    6. When length of part is larger than `maxPathSegmentLen` use fallback function and return
 4. Join the parts with path separator `/`
 5. When length of result is larger than `maxPathnameLen` use fallback function and return

 ### Fallback function

-1. Create digest with `fallbackDigestAlgorithm` from initial parameter as lower case hex string
+1. Create digest with `fallbackDigestAlgorithm` from initial identifier/filepath as lower case hex string
-2. When digest is longer than `maxFilenameLen` add folder separator `/` after `maxFilenameLen` (character or byte based) until all parts are smaller or equal `maxFilenameLen`
+2. When digest is longer than `maxPathSegmentLen` add folder separator `/` after `maxPathSegmentLen` (character or byte based) until all parts are smaller or equal `maxPathSegmentLen`
+3. Take the first `numberOfFallbackTuples * fallbackTupleSize` characters from digest
+4. Split the characters in `numberOfFallbackTuples` parts of `fallbackTupleSize` characters
-3. Prepend `fallbackSubdirs` number of digest characters as prefix folders with separator `/`
+5. Prepend parts as prefix folders with separator `/`
-4. Prepend `fallbackFolder` with separator `/`
+6. Prepend `fallbackFolder` with separator `/`

 ## Examples